hubmapconsortium/software-docs/docs/faq.md

 <details><summary><b>Where can I find information about HuBMAP experimental protocols?</b> </summary>

-All published protocols that are used in HuBMAP are available on <a href="https://www.protocols.io/groups/human-biomolecular-atlas-program-hubmap-method-development">protocols.io</a>
+<p>All published protocols that are used in HuBMAP are available on <a href="https://www.protocols.io/groups/human-biomolecular-atlas-program-hubmap-method-development">protocols.io</a></p>

 </details>